AlifvianM/MLFullStack/Readme.md

 `streamlit run src/FE/iris_frontend.py`

 ### MLserver (Optional)
 This will guide you how to install MLFlow for build machine learning model and tracking.
+But dont forget to make virtual environment `python3 -m venv .env` and activate `source .env/bin/activate` then you can following the steps.
 1. run mlfow server using this command `mlflow server --host 127.0.0.1 --port 8080`
 2. run training file program `python research/train.py`
 3. you can access the result of training like model and hyperparameter by accessing `localhost:8080`